The Most Powerful Indigenous-Focused Business Development in North America

 The Aboriginal Business Match (ABM) connects a national network of Aboriginal and non-Aboriginal decision makers to create opportunities for business, training and employment.

-In 2016, 92% of delegates developed key contacts anticipating post-event deals, and 1 in 5 made deals directly on the tradeshow floor.
+In 2017, 99% of delegates established new contacts anticipating post-event deals, and 1 in 5 completed concrete deals directly on the tradeshow floor.

 Read more of our results here.